TWUOnline/ldrs591/_posts/2018-01-10-ldrs591-unit-2-activity-2-3.md

 published: true
 post_date: 2018-01-10 23:52:36
 ---
-I chose Donata Christiane Nilsen&#8217;s (2012) article, &#8220;Building &amp; Enhancing Interorganizational Relationship for Disaster Preparedness and Response Capacity: a Study of Community-based Organizations Serving Vulnerable Populations; a Focus on the Homeless.&#8221; The article can be found here: https://escholarship.org/uc/item/5tp4f30n
+<p>I chose Donata Christiane Nilsen&#8217;s (2012) article, &#8220;Building &amp; Enhancing Interorganizational Relationship for Disaster Preparedness and Response Capacity: a Study of Community-based Organizations Serving Vulnerable Populations; a Focus on the Homeless.&#8221; The article can be found here: https://escholarship.org/uc/item/5tp4f30n</p>

-The following is my assessment of Nilsen&#8217;s (2012) article:
+<p>The following is my assessment of Nilsen&#8217;s (2012) article:</p>
 <ol>
 <li>Authority &#8211; At the time of its writing, the author, Donata Christiane Nilsen, was a Doctor of Public Health candidate in the Graduate Division of the University of California, Berkeley.
 This study was completed as a dissertation in requirements for her degree and was overseen by a committee of professors from the university.
 Although her university provides Nilsen a level of authority, a quick Google search reveals little of her credentials, past writing experience, and expertise.</li>
 <li>Currency &#8211; The article was published in 2012, which meets the rule of utilizing current sources that date back no longer than 10 years.</li>